 GIGABYTE AERO 15 offers an OLED display that will allow you to see the right colors.
 Also, in terms of durability, OLED is the flagbearer of laptop displays.
 The 15.6″ thin OLED display will let you enjoy your video editing in 4K.

 The performance is necessary when you’re editing and rendering 4k videos.
-The device comes with 16GB memory and 512GB SSD.
+The device comes with 16GB RAM and 1TB SSD.

 If you want some extra memory to work with, there’s good news for you.
 It will also let you expand your RAM up to 64GB.
 So, good luck with overclocking.